christiandesantis/nestjs-orchestrator/README.md

 - `-m, --module [name]`   Generate a module, service, and controller with the given name
 - `-e, --entity [name]`   Generate an entity with the given name
 - `-h, --help`            Display the help message
+- `-v, --version`         Display the version of this package

 If no option is provided, it will assume `-a` or `--all`, generating a module, service, controller and entity with the given name.